eagle-land/eagle-land.github.io/index.md

 ---
 layout: home
-title: Welcome to my Blog!
+title: Welcome to Eagle Land!
-image: /assets/images/sosuaBeach.jpg
+image:
 ---

 ## Our Mission